Spain's Best Places You Should Visit

-The Montserrat Monastery sits impressive in the mountains high above the city of Barcelona and is a must place to visit for all travellers to Catalonia.
+The Montserrat Monastery sits impressively in the mountains high above the city of Barcelona and is a must place to visit for all travelers to Catalonia.
 The Benedictine Monastery of Santa Maria de Montserrat is situated around 1.200 meters up high in the mountains and makes for an impressive site from miles around.

 Once arrived visitors are treated to incredible views over Barcelona and the surrounding countryside.
 Top attractions at the monastery include the Black Madonna, Gregorian chants sung daily by 50 boys from the “Escolania de Montserrat” the monasteries boarding school and the museum which houses works by Dali, El Greco, Monet and Giordano.

 There are plenty of places to enjoy a picnic around the monastery grounds and few eateries if you prefer to eat local and alfresco.